Sadhama/AI2ClimateChange/README.md

 Swift Project on AI x Sustainability/Environment 🌎 🌍 🌏

 Note: The original app name was AI2ClimateChange, however I thought that was a bit of a mouthful and changed it to EcoMind AI.
+Also, Kokila is the owner of the Mac I am using, therefore the initial comments have their name on it.
+However I, Sadhana Gangadharan, am the one who created the app.

 As per challenge guidelines (however a little beyond them),